 Jacqueline de Jong & The Situationist Times

-The Situationist Times was a magazine edited and published by the Dutch artist Jacqueline de Jong (b.
-1939) during the years 1962–67.
+“The Situationist Times” was a magazine edited and published by the Dutch artist Jacqueline de Jong (born 1939) during the years 1962–67.
 In her early twenties, de Jong joined the Situationist International, a revolutionary avant-garde movement that included leading figures such as the French writer and filmmaker Guy Debord and the Danish artist Asger Jorn.

-In a meeting of the central committee of the Situationist International in Brussels in 1961, de Jong proposed the publication of a magazine in English called The Situationist Times, to accompany the movement’s French bulletin Internationale Situationniste.
+In a meeting of the central committee of the Situationist International in Brussels in 1961, de Jong proposed the publication of a magazine in English called “The Situationist Times”, to accompany the movement’s French bulletin “Internationale Situationniste”.
 By the time the first issue appeared in 1962, however, de Jong had been excluded from the Situationist International and transformed the magazine project beyond all recognition.

-The exhibition invites the visitor to explore The Situationist Times in all its maze-like knots and controversies.
+The exhibition invites the visitor to explore “The Situationist Times” in all its maze-like knots and controversies.
 Accompanied by Jacqueline de Jong, who tells the history of the magazine’s creation in a series of recent video clips, one can browse original editions or navigate the whole body of work through a digital interface developed by the Scandinavian Institute for Computational Vandalism.
-In addition, the show unfolds the material that de Jong assembled in the early 70s in collaboration with Hans Brinkman.
-They intended to use this collection for a seventh, unrealized issue of The Situationist Times, which was to be devoted to the game of pinball.
+In addition, the show unfolds the material that de Jong assembled in the early 1970s in collaboration with Hans Brinkman.
+They intended to use this collection for a seventh, unrealized issue of “The Situationist Times”, which was to be devoted to the game of pinball.
 This until recently forgotten material is exhibited alongside selected works by Jacqueline de Jong dealing with pinball.

-The exhibition is a collaboration between Malmö Konsthall, PUB, Oslo, and Museum Jorn, Silkeborg and is supported by Nordic Culture Point and Arts Council Norway.
+The exhibition is a collaboration between Malmö Konsthall, PUB, Oslo, and Museum Jorn, Silkeborg, and has received support from the Norwegian Cultural Council and the Nordic Culture Fund.